 The integration of functionality, manufacturing, security and reliability concerns into your PCB components list creation requires knowledge about component capability, availability and supply chain.
 With Altium Designer’s Active BOM you can access real-time data and information from multiple suppliers enabling you to compare components and optimize your selections.

 Encountering a component shortage can bring your production and distribution to an abrupt halt and may lead to redesign and development.
 Knowing how to avoid planned outages, such as obsolescence, can help mitigate this problem.

 Component selection with real-time data

 Irrespective of how good a design may appear or perform during simulation it ultimately must be built.
 This means defining footprint pads, pad spacing, surface element clearances, traces, drill holes (mounting and vias) and other PCB board parameters such that your contract manufacturer (CM) is able to manufacture your board.
-The utilization of rules and guidelines based upon your CM’s equipment capabilities and processes is known as design for manufacturing (DFM) and AD 18 makes it easy to implement using the Design Rule Checker (DRC), shown below.
+The utilization of rules and guidelines based upon your CM’s equipment capabilities and processes is known as design for manufacturing (DFM) and Altium Designer makes it easy to implement using the Design Rule Checker (DRC), shown below.

 Setting DRC based on CM DFM